Skip to content

 Technical defense is built on several axes consolidated by case-law.
 The first is the concurrence of legal cause: Art.
 490 LECrim authorizes any citizen to arrest a criminal caught in flagrante, a fugitive from prison or one attempting to commit a crime, provided that delivery to authority is immediate; exceeding those limits turns the retention into illegal detention.
 The second is self-defense under Art.
 20.4 CP when the deprivation of liberty was necessary, proportionate and responded to prior unlawful aggression.
 The third is free and valid consent of the victim, which excludes unlawfulness if genuine and not vitiated by deceit, fear or coercion.
 The fourth is the requalification to coercion under Art.
 172 CP when the deprivation was not total ambulatory but rather restrictive of freedom to act: the Supreme Court carefully distinguishes between confining and merely preventing doing something.
 And the fifth is the spontaneous-release mitigating factor of Art.
 163.2 when the active subject voluntarily releases the victim within the first three days, reducing the penalty by two degrees.

 In current forensic practice, illegal-detention and kidnapping proceedings concentrate in several recurrent scenarios.
 Neighborhood or private-security disputes with excess in the retention of alleged shoplifters; couple crises with confinement or prevention of leaving the joint home; inheritance disputes with retention of elderly relatives to force signing of powers or wills; economic controversies with retention until debt payment ("express" kidnapping); and, in its most serious form, organized extortive-kidnapping networks, frequently connected with drug trafficking or transnational crime, assigned to the Central Investigating Courts of the National Court.
-ECtHR case-law on deprivation of liberty (López Ribalda case, among others) and Organic Law 13/2015 on procedural guarantees have reinforced judicial-control standards on any restriction of liberty.
+ECtHR case-law on deprivation of liberty and the ECtHR case law on covert workplace video surveillance, among others, and Organic Law 13/2015 on procedural guarantees have reinforced judicial-control standards on any restriction of liberty.
 At Alonso Sala we intervene both in defense of the accused and as private prosecution of the victim, articulating forensic psychological expert reports to prove post-traumatic stress, camera analysis and chronological reconstructions.
 We treat each file with the conviction that in these crimes — given the magnitude of penalties — the client's freedom or fair compensation of the victim depends on technical rigour from the very first proceeding.

 Illegal Detention vs Kidnapping